-Tasmania’s scenery, relaxed pace and low cost of living make it an attractive option.
-Tasmania offers quaint cities and enchanting wilderness, including mountains, rainforests, grasslands and coastline.
-The Tasmanian landscape is famous for its natural beauty, with more than 40 per cent of the state protected by law.
+Tasmania’s scenery, relaxed pace and low cost of living make it an attractive option for many students.
+The state offers quaint cities and enchanting wilderness, including mountains, rainforests, grasslands and coastline.
+Its landscape is famous for its natural beauty, with more than 40 per cent of the state's environment protected by law.
 Across the state, visitors can enjoy stunning scenery ranging from tall granite peaks to lush fertile valleys, untouched beaches and coastal dunes.

 The capital city of Hobart has a population of just over 200,000 people.
 The stunning peak of Mount Wellington overlooks the city, which is surrounded by the Derwent River.
 Historic Hobart has the atmosphere and charm of a small town while still offering all the conveniences of a capital city.
 The city is famous for the trendy restaurants and vibrant arts scene in its waterfront warehouse district, as well as the Salamanca markets, where you can buy excellent local produce on any budget.
 Hobart also marks the finish line of the internationally famous Sydney to Hobart yacht race.

 The Cradle Mountain–Lake St Clair National Park is one of the most popular natural areas in Tasmania, and spectacular Cradle Mountain and Wineglass Bay are well worth a visit.
 Cradle Mountain is the starting point for the Overland Track, a six-day walk through stunning mountain terrain.
+Mountain biking, rock climbing and kayaking are also popular activities.
 The less athletic can immerse themselves in the state's rich history at the convict settlement of Port Arthur.

 Due to Tasmania's size, the many attractions are easily accessible without days of travel, making the state very popular for bike tours and bushwalking treks.